-It is an unfortunate and sad reality that drug overdose is now the leading cause of accidental death in the United States, surpassing the number of deaths due to car accidents.
-To evaluate the causes of these unnecessary deaths, researchers are studying a broad range of factors that may contribute to this, including the rise in mental health issues, availability of both prescribed and street drugs, and the toxic combination of substances.
-Sadly, the death rate of accidental overdose can also be attributed to the very existence of some of the world’s most dangerous drugs are responsible for rising accidental overdose death rates.
+Drug overdose is now the leading cause of accidental death in the United States, surpassing the number of fatalities due to car accidents.
+To evaluate the causes of these unnecessary deaths, researchers are studying a broad range of factors that may contribute to them, including the rise in mental health issues, the availability of both prescribed and street drugs, and the toxic combination of substances.
+Sadly, some of the world’s most dangerous drugs are responsible for rising accidental overdose death rates.

-The experienced addiction specialists at BrightView are well-versed in the various drugs now available to individuals contributing to their substance abuse disorders.
-They believe in treating the root cause of addiction while recognizing the significance of patients remaining at home during drug addiction treatment.
-We have designed our programs to ensure lifelong sobriety while allowing those who suffer to manage their lives, families, and jobs.
-To learn more about how an outpatient addiction treatment center may be right for you or a loved one, reach out today by calling 1-833-510-HELP.
+The experienced addiction specialists at BrightView understand how to help people overcome substance use disorders.
+We believe in treating the root causes of addiction while allowing patients to reside at home so they may continue managing their lives, families, and jobs.
+To learn more about how an outpatient addiction treatment center can help you or a loved one, reach out today by calling 888.501.9865.

 Not all of the most dangerous drugs are illegal.
 However, even those available by prescription may have harmful and potentially life-threatening effects.
 Some of the most well-known and dangerous drugs include:

 Often prescribed as an anti-anxiety medication, common benzodiazepines include Klonopin, Xanax, and Ativan.
 Overuse of these medicines can cause respiratory depression leading to death, especially when combined with other drugs.

-A powerful stimulant, cocaine, is commonly used recreationally.
+Cocaine is a powerful stimulant commonly used recreationally.
 People who use cocaine frequently or in excessive quantities may risk long-term health complications such as organ failure, respiratory distress, heart disease, and seizures.

 Commonly used to treat depression, OCD, and ADHD, antidepressants are ranked high on the list of dangerous drugs.
 Without taking them under medical supervision and according to a doctor’s orders, they may cause potentially fatal health problems, including heart attack and stroke.

-Although heroin use seems to be an epidemic running rampant, it is not listed as high on the rankings of the world’s most dangerous drugs as one would think.
+Although heroin is rampant, it is not ranked as high on the world’s most dangerous drug list.
 However, its position does not make it any less risky.
-Users may experience serious health complications, including collapsed veins, heart lining infections, and kidney disease.
+Users may experience serious health complications, including collapsed veins, infections of the heart lining, and kidney disease, potentially resulting in fatality.